 Many will have seen mention of VPNs as a popular tool to counter these two big online treats.
 But with plenty of content already online, it can be hard to find a simple guide to what a VPN, or Virtual Private Network, actually is.

-We hope you've found this guide useful and have a better understanding of how a VPN can increase your online security, and answered your “what is a VPN?” question.
+We hope you've found this guide useful and have a better understanding of how using a VPN service can increase your online security, and answered your “what is a VPN?” question.